tathagat2006/tathagat2006/README.md

 <br />
 <br />

 Hi, I'm Tathagat Thapliyal, a Full Stack Developer 🚀 from India, currently, I'm a Software Engineer at 🙍🏽‍♂️ [@CodingBlocks](https://github.com/coding-blocks/).
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
-Beside's programming, I enjoy playing CS:GO and Cricket.
+Beside's engineering, I enjoy playing CS:GO and Cricket.

 <br/>
 <br/>